maekokabi/lattice/README.md

 # **DataHub**

-> A terminal-based personal data management system integrating **Expenses, Notes, and Tasks** with full CRUD operations and persistent JSON storage.
+> A personal data management system integrating **Expenses, Notes, and Tasks** with full CRUD operations.
 Designed for modularity and future upgrades with APIs, frameworks, and databases.

 ---